Byron J. Good, PhD

 Dr. Donald Emmerson heads the Southeast Asia Program at Stanford University and is affiliated with its centers on Islam and democracy.
 Recent work on Indonesia includes chapters in Producing Indonesia (2014) and Indonesia Rising (2012).
 He has also written on China-Southeast Asia relations, the American “rebalance” toward Asia, and the future of ASEAN.

 Frank Dhont, PhD (chairman)

-Dr. Frank Dhont is Senior Lecturer in the Institute of Asian Studies (IAS), University Brunei Darussalam (UBD).
+Dr. Frank Dhont is Associate Professor, Department of History, National Cheng Kung University.
+He previously worked as Senior Lecturer in FASS-IAS, the University of Brunei Darussalam.
 He obtained a PhD in History from Yale University specializing in history of Indonesia and Southeast Asia.
 He also holds an MHum in history from Gadjah Mada University (Indonesia) as well as an MA in Indonesian from Lund University (Sweden).
 As Indonesianist, he is regularly involved in multidisciplinary initiatives and is founder and chair of the International Indonesia Forum.
-His major research interests include the reactions of both indigenous rulers and ordinary people to Japanese colonialism in the Netherlands Indies during World War II.
-He is also interested in the history of both World Wars in Asia and the spread of nationalism, especially in the context of colonial empires in Asia.
-He is currently working on the manuscript of Outlasting Colonialism: Socio-political Change in the Javanese Principalities under the Japanese Occupation of Indonesia during World War II.
+His major research interests include the reactions of both indigenous rulers and ordinary people to Japanese colonialism in the Netherlands Indies and Southeast Asia during World War II.
+He is also interested in the history of both World Wars in Asia and the spread of ideologies such as nationalism and Islam, especially in the context of colonial empires in Asia.

 George Quinn, PhD